aragon/osx/DEPLOYMENT_CHECKLIST.md

 ### Configurations

-- [ ] Check that all managing DAO signers are members of the managing DAO multisig and noone else.
+- [ ] Check that all managing DAO signers are members of the managing DAO multisig and no one else.
 - [ ] Check if the managing DAO is set in the `DAO_ENSSubdomainRegistrar`
 - [ ] Check if the managing DAO is set in the `Plugin_ENSSubdomainRegistrar`
 - [ ] Check if the managing DAO is set in the `DAORegistry`